Top writing tips from a seasoned copywriter

 Short is sweet

-Short sentences work.
-They grab attention.
-They’re super-easy to digest.
+Short sentences work, especially when you mix them up with longer ones.
 If you find yourself wrangling with commas, split the sentence up.
-Make paragraphs short too.
-Like this one!

 Congratulations on your engagement